 Nobel Prize winners

 Without any doubt the Nobel Prize is the most prestigious prize in science.
-The prize was first granted in 1901.
-Since that time, it has been awarded to a number of Utrecht scholars.
+The prize was first granted in 1901, and since then it has been awarded to a number of scientists attached to Utrecht University.

 P.J.
-Crutzen (1933) - Chemistry in 1995 - 'In thirty or forty years the hole in the ozone layer will have disappeared'
+Crutzen - Chemistry, 1995 - 'In thirty or forty years the hole in the ozone layer will have disappeared'